23 May 2017

 To everyone at Hallmark turning 20 is a wonderful milestone, but for many of our residents since they’ve turned 20 a lot of lessons have been learnt and words of wisdom shared.

-Here are four letters that have been submitted to us by our residents so far:
+Here are five letters that have been submitted to us by our residents so far:

 I enjoyed my life and had a great friend in Betty Lewis since the age of five.
 A true friend as friends should be.